 (B) relocate, during the monthly drill, all occupants of the building to a predetermined location where occupants must remain until a recall or dismissal is given; and

-(C) complete the DADS Fire Drill Report Form for each required drill.
+(C) complete the HHSC Fire Drill Report Form for each required drill.

 (4) The EPC or a designee must conduct fire prevention inspections on a monthly basis and prepare a report of the inspection results.
 The center must maintain copies of the fire prevention inspection report prepared by the center within the last 12 months.
 The center must post a copy of the most recent fire prevention inspection report in a conspicuous place at the center.

+(g) Emergency Response System.

+(1) The center administrator and alternate administrator must enroll in an emergency communication system in accordance with instructions from HHSC.

+(2) The center must respond to requests for information received through the emergency communication system in the format established by HHSC.

 TITLE 26 HEALTH AND HUMAN SERVICES